-Channel 4 has announced a one-off documentary exploring the life of Caroline Flack.
+Channel 4 has revealed a one-off documentary exploring the life of Caroline Flack.

-Tragically, she passed away earlier this year at the age of 40.
+Tragically, she passed away in February 2020 at the age of 40.

 Channel 4 says its hour-long show will be an "emotional, intimate and candid documentary celebrating Caroline’s life and legacy" with tributes from family and friends.